Upper bounds for multicolour Ramsey numbers: Acknowledgements

 \section{Acknowledgements}

 Important steps in the work described in this paper were carried out during visits by various subsets of the authors to the University of Cambridge, IMPA, PUC-Rio, the IAS, and Sapienza Università di Roma.
-We thank each of these institutions for providing a wonderful working environment.
+We thank each of these institutions for providing a wonderful working environment, and also Yuval Wigderson for pointing us to the paper~\cite{A72}.